 Greg C. Garland, Chair

 The Governance and Nominating Committee (the “Committee”) of the Board of Directors (the “Board”) assists the Board in fulfilling its fiduciary responsibilities with respect to the oversight of the Company’s affairs in the areas of corporate governance and Board membership matters.

 The Committee shall have the authority to undertake the specific duties and responsibilities described below and the authority to undertake such other duties as are assigned by law, the Company’s certificate of incorporation or bylaws or by the Board.

-The Committee shall be composed of at least two (2) members of the Board, one of whom shall be designated by the Board as the Chair.
+The Committee shall be composed of at least two (2) members of the Board, one of whom shall be designated by the Board as the Chair of the Committee.

-Each member of the Committee shall (1) qualify as independent under the Nasdaq listing requirements, and (2) be otherwise free from any relationship that, in the judgment of the Board, would interfere with his or her exercise of business judgment as a Committee member.
+Each member of the Committee shall (1) qualify as independent under The Nasdaq Stock Market, Inc. ("Nasdaq") listing requirements, and (2) be otherwise free from any relationship that, in the judgment of the Board, would interfere with his or her exercise of business judgment as a Committee member.

 Meetings and Procedures